Design Operation Framework at Smule

 Will introduce more details after the design is finalized and released publicly.

-To help us get to The North Star Design efficiently enough, we need a more efficient product iteration process, which started with a re-defined Smule Design Methodology.
+To get to The North Star Design, we need a more efficient product iteration process, which started with a re-defined Smule Design Methodology.

-In a few weeks, I completed the definition of our methodology from conceptual level to specific file structures, with design and other team’s feedback and alignment.
+In a few weeks, I completed the definition of our methodology from conceptual level to specific details, with design and other team’s feedback and alignment.